-Adaptive management begins with clear management objectives, a hypothesis about the outcomes expected from a management action, and measurable indicators to assess how successful it has been.
+Adaptive management begins with clear and well-specified management objectives, a hypothesis about the outcomes expected from a management action, and measurable indicators to assess how successful it has been (based on the specified management objectives).
 The activity is then undertaken (e.g. watering an environmental asset using a particular delivery pattern) and assessed against the indicators.
-Management can then be revised or improved in light of learnings identified through analysis of outcomes (Figure 2).
+Management can then be revised or improved in light of learnings identified through analysis and evaluation of responses relative to the objectives and desired outcomes (Figure 2).
+Building confidence in the adaptive management process further benefits from having well established pathways to implement on-going improvements and resourcing new investigations and collaboration.